open-watcom/open-watcom-v2/readme.txt

 Build process consists from two phases.
 First one creates minimal set of OW tools which are sufficient to build full OW.
 Second one build full OW by minimal set of pre-build OW tools from phase 1.

+Overall build process are handled by following two scipts:

+buil.bat/build.cmd/build.sh
+        Build all software.
+It builds minimal set of tools necessary for building system (wmake, builder and rm tools).
+        Next run first and second build phase.

+clean.bat/clean.cmd/clean.sh
+        Erase all object files, exe's, etc. created by any part of build process so you can build everything from scratch

 Bellow is list of supported compilers.